lindapu-1/TargetControl/README.md

 This implementation aims to control one target that appeared in the prompt with appearance and position.
 You can copy appearance from one generated image to a new generated image, and specify the target position with box coordinates.

-By extract features from Cross Attention layers as guidance, it works withhout any training or finetuning.
+By extract features from Cross Attention layers as guidance, **it works without any training or finetuning**.

 Please see the detailed in Poster.pdf